DilyanaKom/softuni-react-habit-superhero/README.md

 - Pre-created official challenges visible to all users
 - User-generated community challenges with full CRUD functionality
 - Users can join and mark challenges as completed
-- Challenges can only be deleted if no users have joined them
+- Challenges can only be deleted and edited if no users have joined them
-- Once users have joined a challenge, creators can only edit non-critical fields (description)

 **Simple Progress Tracking**
 - Users can track challenges by marking them as "joined" or "completed"